TheShortSpan

 John Gill said when asked about the importance of first ascents "My approach in the 1950s and 1960s centered on exploration and first ascents.
 I was never very interested in doing something that had already been done, when there was so much out there to discover - so many untried problems to solve." more here.

-FA fever
+FA Fever

 Porth Ysgo in North Wales was rediscovered as a bouldering area in the late 90s.
 The boulders had been first climbed on the in the 70s and even featured in a Stone Monkey ad in the early 90s however it took a new generation of Welsh boulders to raise the profile of the place so that now its an essential stop on the North Wales bouldering circuit.
 I suppose that a discovery has to come along at the right time to be really appreciated by the masses.